xMistt/fortnitepy-bot/README.md

     ```
     python3 -m pip install -U uvloop
     ```
-    uvloop is exclusive to unix - darwin (mac), linux, etc.

 ## License
 By downloading this, you agree to the Commons Clause license and that you're not allowed to sell this repository or any code from this repository.
 For more info see https://commonsclause.com/.